-Allocation of transactions, including their frequency, to various brokers or dealers is determined by the Investment Adviser (for Ultrashort Financing Fund) and S2 (for Large Cap Equity Fund) in its best judgment under the general supervision of the Board of Trustees and in a manner deemed fair and reasonable to the Funds.
-Pursuant to their Best Execution Policies and Procedures, the Investment Adviser and S2 seek to obtain "best execution" for the Funds' securities transactions.
-In seeking to obtain "best execution," the Investment Adviser and S2 consider the range and quality of the broker-dealer's services.
-As described below, the Investment Adviser and S2 may effect securities transactions on an agency basis with broker-dealers providing research services and/or research-related products for the Funds.
+Allocation of transactions for the Fund, including their frequency, to various brokers or dealers is determined by S2 in its best judgment under the general supervision of the Board of Trustees and in a manner deemed fair and reasonable to the Fund.
+Pursuant to its Best Execution Policies and Procedures S2 seeks to obtain "best execution" for the Fund's securities transactions.
+In seeking to obtain "best execution," S2 considers the range and quality of the broker-dealer's services.
+As described below, S2 may effect securities transactions on an agency basis with broker-dealers providing research services and/or research-related products for the Fund.
 Research services or research-related products may include information in the form of written reports, reports accessed by computers or terminals, statistical collations and appraisals and analysis relating to companies or industries.
-However, in selecting such broker-dealers, the Investment Adviser and S2 adhere to the primary consideration of "best execution".
+However, in selecting such broker-dealersS2 adheres to the primary consideration of "best execution".

-Each Fund will not purchase securities from, sell securities to, or enter into repurchase agreements with, the Investment Adviser, Sub-Advisers or any of their affiliates.
+The Fund will not purchase securities from, sell securities to, or enter into repurchase agreements with, the Investment Adviser, the Sub-Adviser or any of their affiliates.